matancarmeli7/cloudlet/Docs/OCP 4.x Upgrade to Minor and Major Version in restricted networking environment.md

 # export LOCAL_REPOSITORY='ocp4.4.13/openshift4.4.13'
 # export PRODUCT_REPO='openshift-release-dev'
 # cd /opt/registry/ (this is my base registry folder)
-# check the content of the json file you prepared in deployment process that including your mirror registry.
+Check the content of the json file you prepared in deployment process that including your mirror registry.
 # For example, our one called pull-secret2.json
 OUTPUT
 cat pull-secret2.json | jq